csaldias/edd-rank/README.md

-# edd-rank
+#edd-rank
-An automatic system for submitting, testing and grading coding assignments.
+This is an automatic system for submitting, testing and grading coding assignments.